+W.E.U.
+RESTRICTED C (81) 143 revised

-- [In order to alleviate certain of the destabilising effects of the Soviet invasion of Afghanistan] (2) the Council believe it is essential that States should also give economic aid to Pakistan to help provide for the Afghan refugees.
+- 3. In order to alleviate the grave humanitarian problems caused by the Soviet invasion of Afghanistan the Council believe it is essential that States should also give economic aid to Pakistan to help provide for the Afghan refugees.
 The W.E.U. member States express their support and admiration for the generosity and humanity with which Pakistan has taken in so many refugees. - 4.
 Saudi Arabia, Kuwait, Bahrain, Qatar, the United Arab Emirates and Oman have recently formed the Gulf Co-operation Council, in order to increase their co-operation in many spheres.

-/European States ...

-(1) Version proposed by the French delegation.
-(2) Text amended at the working group of the addition to the sentence proposed by the German delegation.

 European States, concerned about the maintenance of stability in the Gulf area, have noted the wish of the Gulf States to co-operate among themselves without asking for external support.
-They therefore heartily welcome the creation of the Gulf Co-operation Council which they expect will enhance stability in the region.
-[European States have no intention whatsoever to interfere in the internal affairs of Gulf States, and expect the Soviet Union to show a similar concern for the integrity and independence of all States bordering the Gulf.](1) European States recognise the integrity and independence of all States bordering the Gulf and therefore have no intention whatsoever of interfering in the internal affairs of Gulf States.
-The Council expect the Soviet Union to show a similar intention for the Gulf States.](2) OR (3), W.E.U. member States recognise the need for continous and close contacts of every kind between Europe and the Gulf States, as evidenced by the increased number of high-level visits between the two regions.
-European States, moreover, attach much importance

-/to the continuation ...

-(1) Amended text of the original UK version.

-(2) Alternative version proposed by the UK delegation.
-(3) The French delegation proposes the deletion of the sentence in question.

-to the continuation of contacts through such means as the Euro/Arab dialogue.
-Europe's greatest contribution to the stability of the Gulf can be made by the continuation of E.C. efforts on the Arab/Israel dispute, the core of which is the Palestinian problem and which remains the primary concern of all Arab Gulf States.

-- the Iran/Iraq war by the Islamic Conference, the Special Representative of the U.N.
+They therefore heartily welcome the creation of the Gulf Co-operation Council and the objectives which it is pursuing.
+W.E.U. member States recognise the need for continuous and close contacts of every kind between European and the Gulf States, as evidenced by the increased number of high-level visits between the two regions.
+European States, moreover, attach much importance to the continuation of contacts through such means as the Euro/Arab dialogue.
+Europe's greatest contribution to the stability of the Gulf can be made by the continuation of E.C. efforts on the Arab/Israel dispute, the core of which is the Palestinian problem and which remains the primary concern of all Arab Gulf States. - 5.
+The Council welcome the efforts being made to solve the Iran/Iraq war by the Islamic Conference, the Special Representative of the U.N.
 Secretary-General and by the Non-Aligned Movement.
-The Council will readily support any measures which seem likely to be effective in bringing an end to the hostilities and which can command the necessary international approval.
-The Council recall that on 23rd September, 1981, immediately after the worsening of the conflict between Iran and Iraq, the Foreign Ministers of the Nine at their meeting in New York recalled, in a declaration concerning the conflict, the supreme importance that the entire international community attaches to ensuring the freedom of navigation in the Gulf which should in no way be impeded. - 6.
-The W.E.U. member States are concerned to do what they can to maintain and enhance stability in the Gulf area.
-They have in the past expressed their condemnation of all acts of violence in the Middle East and would do so again if the need arose.
+The Council are ready to support any measures which seem likely to be effective in bringing an end to the hostilities and which can command the necessary international approval.
+The Council recall that on 23rd September, 1981, immediately after the worsening of the conflict between Iran and Iraq, the Foreign Ministers of the Nine at their meeting in New York recalled, in a declaration concerning the conflict, the supreme importance that the entire international community attaches to ensuring the freedom of navigation in the Gulf which should in no way be impeded.

+W.E.U.
+RESTRICTED C (81) 143 revised
-/in the Middle East ...

-7. In view of the sharp increase in the price of oil over the past few years, the countries of W.E.U. are all concerned to work for lower energy consumption, through such bodies as the International Energy Agency.
+- 6. The W.E.U. member States are concerned to do what they can to maintain and enhance stability in the Gulf area.
+They have in the past expressed their condemnation of all acts of violence in the Middle East and would do so again if the need arose. - 7.
+In view of the sharp increase in the price of oil over the past few years, the countries of W.E.U. are all concerned to work for lower energy consumption, whether at European or world level, through such bodies as the International Energy Agency, as regards those States which are members.
 There is already regular consultation with governments of other States which face the same need.
 All oil consuming countries share an interest in seeing a stable world energy market.
 As for the Gulf producers, the Council note that certain of them have made significant reductions in their oil production.